Collaborne/gulp-polymer-build-utils/README.md

 npm install gulp-polymer-build-utils --save
 ```

-Use the plugins and tasks in the `gulpfile.js`:
+Use the plugins and tasks in the Gulp config file `gulpfile.js`:

 ```
 const gulp = require('gulp');